paulscherrerinstitute/fast-feedback-indexer/README.md

 Cmake should complain and tell you what to add to the cmake commandline if internal dependencies are not met.
 In general tests require what is tested, executables need the simple data reader and indexer libraries, and the python module needs the indexer library.

 ### Build Instructions

+If the default value of *CMAKE_CUDA_ARCHITECTURES*=\"75;80\" is inappropriate for your GPU, set it correctly, or go to the bottom of the README file for the indexer to get more info.

 Get hold of the Eigen3 library, either by installing it via your distro (e.g. on Ubuntu: `sudo apt install libeigen3-dev`) or download it using `git submodule update`.
 Install python3 and numpy for the python module.